thedatahub/Datahub-Box/README.md

 to generate a provisioned base box which you can reuse each time you destroy an instance.

+The Ansible script allow you to to provision production or staging environments on remote hosts.

 ## Requirements

 The following software must be installed/present on your local machine before